Rajpratik71/linux-manPages/msgcomm.md

        -o, --output-file=FILE
               write output to specified file

-       The results are written to standard output if no output file is speci‐ fied or if it is -.
+       The results are written to standard output if no output file is specified or if it is -.

    Message selection:
        -<, --less-than=NUMBER
               print messages with less than this many definitions, defaults to infinite if not set

        ->, --more-than=NUMBER
               print messages with more than this many definitions, defaults to 1 if not set

        -u, --unique
               shorthand for --less-than=2, requests that only unique messages be printed

    Input file syntax:
        -P, --properties-input